Taking LINCS Learning Portal Courses

 Completing Your Course

 Before you can achieve a certificate of completion, your course must be marked as complete.
-To accomplish this, you must make sure that all the sections within a course have checkmarks to show that they are complete.
-Some courses show these checkboxes on the right-hand side.
-Others show checkboxes on the left side.
+To accomplish this, you must make sure that all the sections within a course have checkmarks on the right hand side to show that they are complete.

 Downloading a Certificate of Completion

 To access and print your certificate once a course is complete, select "My Courses" from the navigation column on the left-hand side of the screen, click on the title of your course, then look for the link to the "Certificate of Completion" in the center or at the bottom of the page.